 Since Brooks’ employer did not require him to forego taking his diabetes medication and to smoke, his injury was ultimately not their fault.
 This is just one instance of a typical worker being denied workers’ compensation, but is an excellent example of how quickly these matters can become murky.

 If you are injured while on the job, make sure to report your injury to your supervisor.
-Once the incident is on the record, speak to a personal injury attorney.
+Once the incident is on the record, speak to a Charlotte work comp attorney.
 Time is always of the essence when it comes to workers’ compensation – having a professional on your side will streamline the process so you can focus on recovering.